 - Form SSA-1099: Social Security income

 - Form RRB-1099: Income from railroad retirement benefits

 Reach out to the entity that paid you, or to your employer in the case of a Form W-2, if you received income from any of these sources and did not receive a corroborating information return.
 You can request copies from the IRS as well.

 Identifying the documents you’ll need to claim certain tax deductions can be an arduous process.
 Ideally, you’ve been collecting them all year long as you paid certain expenses.

 It’s not necessary to provide your receipts to the IRS unless you’re audited, but you’ll need them to ascertain how much you can claim for various deductions, and you’ll want to keep them on hand just in case.
 While you can take the easy way out and simply claim the standard deduction for your filing status, you’ll have to know how much you spent on qualifying expenses if you decide to itemize instead.
 Common itemized deductions include charitable giving, state and local property and income taxes, medical expenses, and health insurance.

 A full list of available itemized deductions appears on Schedule A, which you must complete and submit with your tax return if you elect to itemize.

 Above-the-Line Adjustments to Income

 You don’t have to itemize to claim above-the-line deductions, technically called adjustments to income.
-You can claim these on Schedule 1 with your tax return, and claim the standard deduction or the total of your itemized deductions as well.
-You’ll typically receive Forms 1098 for these expenses.
-Common 1098s include:
+You can claim these on Schedule 1 with your tax return and also claim the standard deduction or the total of your itemized deductions.
+You’ll typically receive a Form 1098 for these expenses.
+Common 1098 forms include: